tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 gen <type>
 ----------

 Aids the installation of Tethys by automating the creation of supporting files.
-Currently, the :command:`gen` command is only capable of creating settings files.

 **Arguments:**

 * **type**: The type of object to generate.
-The only valid value for type is "settings".
+Either "settings" or "apache".

     * *settings*: When this type of object is specified, :command:`gen` will generate a new :file:`settings.py` file.
 It generates the :file:`settings.py` with a new ``SECRET_KEY`` each time it is run.
+    * *apache*: When this type of object is specified :command:`gen` will generate a new :file:`apache.conf` file.
+This file is used to configure Tethys Platform in a production environment.

 **Optional Arguments:**